petripellinen/Portfolio/README.md

  5. ### Coursera

  Here is a proof of completing the assigned tasks in Coursera.
-In these pictures are screen shots from the course overview and the completed tasks from the machihne learning course.
+In these pictures are screen shots from the course overview and the completed tasks from the machine learning course.

  ![Weeks_1-3](Coursera_1.JPG)
  ![Week_6](Coursera_2.JPG)